"Sometimes you will never know the true value of a moment, until it becomes a memory" - Author Unknown

 This couple did another round of IVF as soon as her body allowed after this, and, I'm happy to say, are expecting a healthy baby girl July 30th, 2016.
 I've had the honor of capturing this couple through EVERY single appointment, blood-draw, injection, and procedure of their failed IVF, as well as their second successful IVF, and now we're doing their maternity and birth story.

 When I capture things like this, in a lifestyle way, I can't help but be humbled that God has chosen ME to capture stories like this for people.
 I get to experience the most personal, and often times, scary and unknown situations for couples.
 I'm certain that God put me through my healthcare schooling and career so I could learn everything I needed to know to get me to THIS point in my life.
-To not only be as knowledgable as the physicians and nurses helping these couples, but to also be that extra comfort and guidance to them during their procedure, way beyond my camera.
+To not only be as knowledgeable as the physicians and nurses helping these couples but to also be that extra comfort and guidance to them during their procedure, way beyond my camera.

 From a moment that is pure, raw emotion, to the beautiful moments we will capture at their birth in July, I'm so thankful that I have been on this journey with them...